SURABHIMV/calibration_and_realtime_image/README.md

-realtime_app.py(where extraction of image all preprocessing is done and stored in a folder and at time of flask application runtime this preprocessed image is extracted) and templates folder( contain HTML files such as Calibrate, ViewCaliberate, RealTime,Statistics).HTML file should be in the template folder then only flask app will run.
+* realtime_app.py(where extraction of image all preprocessing is done and stored in a folder and at time of flask application runtime this preprocessed image is extracted) and
+* templates folder( contain HTML files such as Calibrate, ViewCaliberate, RealTime,Statistics).HTML file should be in the template folder then only Flask app will run.
+* data.text contains the dictionary format of data in which the key is (imagename+index) and the value (multiplication factor)
+* data.text contain information of image

 #libraries versions used
 Flask==2.2.2